Antony MacDonnell, 1st Baron MacDonnell: The MacDonnell Hostel, Aftab Hall, Aligarh Muslim University

 In the year 1895, Antony Patrick MacDonnell was appointed as Lieutenant Governor of North West Province and Oudh.
 He served in this position till the year 1901.
-Honouring a request for funds towards construction of a hostel at Aligarh Muslim University, Mac Donnell sanctioned Rs.
-20,000 from the provincial budget in 1900 for the construction of a hostel.
-The hostel was to be constructed for solving the lodging problems of the students at the M.A.O.
-College.
-The construction work began in the same year and it was completed in March 1904 and the hostel was named after him as the MacDonnell Hostel.
+Honouring a request for funds towards construction of a hostel at Aligarh Muslim University, MacDonnell sanctioned Rs.
+20,000 from the provincial budget in 1900 for the construction of a hostel to meet lodging problems of the students at the Mohammedan Anglo-Oriental College.
+The construction work was completed in March 1904 and a hostel of Aftab Hall was named the MacDonnell Hostel after him.

 Under-Secretary for Ireland

 MacDonnell was known to be sympathetic to the cause of Irish Home Rule, and his return to London elicited an offer to join his brother, Dr Mark Anthony MacDonnell, in the House of Commons as an independent nationalist.
 Competing for his attention, however, was a recommendation by Lord Lansdowne, his former superior as Viceroy of India, to the Chief Secretary for Ireland that MacDonnell be offered the position of Permanent Under-Secretary for Ireland, the administrative head of the Irish government.

 MacDonnell entered into lengthy negotiations with Lansdowne and the Chief Secretary, George Wyndham, regarding the terms under which he would accept the position; he was not content to occupy the traditional role of an administrative civil servant, with little input into the formulation of policy.
-He eventually accepted the office of Under-Secretary, on the explicit understanding that he would be given "adequate opportunities of influencing the policy and acts of the administration".
+He eventually accepted the office of Under-Secretary on the explicit understanding that he would be given "adequate opportunities of influencing the policy and acts of the administration".

 MacDonnell's choice to return to head the Irish administration was surprising for several reasons.
 The position and authority that MacDonnell enjoyed in India was greater than any he could hope to hold as Under-Secretary in Ireland.
 Additionally, the Government in London was in the hands of the Conservative Party; MacDonnell was a Liberal and a Catholic.
 The decision to offer the role to MacDonnell may have had its origins in the Conservative policy of "killing Home Rule with kindness".
 It is clear that MacDonnell saw his role as far more significant than that of an administrative functionary.
 At the time of his appointment as Under-Secretary, he was also given a seat on the Council of India, to provide an alternative should his time in Ireland fail to meet his expectations.
 His commitment to Ireland, however, had become clear by 1903, in which year he was offered a return to India as Governor of Bombay; King Edward VII intervened to persuade MacDonnell that he was needed more in Ireland than in India.